 Ask Vicki if she was born in Hanska, Minnesota, and she will say “Yes”, but she’s lying.
 She was really born in neighboring New Ulm, spending her early years in Hanska before truly moving to New Ulm.
 Her father purchased an old school bus and converted it into an RV of sorts, complete with running water and propane heat, and drove the family around on their vacations.
 In high school, Vicki found much joy playing drums in the marching band and continues to keep rhythm on whatever she finds in the kitchen.
 After attending Macalester College and the University of Minnesota in the Twin Cities, she lived a total of twelve years overseas, including Nigeria, Morocco, and Saudi Arabia, before returning to Minnesota.
-Prior to innkeeping, Vicki worked for Piper Jaffray in Minneapolis, and now works for the Mayo Clinic.
+Prior to innkeeping, Vicki worked for Piper Jaffray in Minneapolis, before working at and retiring from the Mayo Clinic.
 Vicki enjoys baking and reading and reading about baking.
 She is a wannabe gardener and quilter, and enjoys gleaning wisdom in these areas from guests.